threatdragon/threatdragon.github.io/README.md

 This repo provides the [documentation site](https://threatdragon.github.io) for [Threat Dragon](http://owasp.org/www-project-threat-dragon).
+[Mike Goodwin](https://github.com/mike-goodwin) created Threat Dragon as an open source community project that provides an intuitive and accessible way to model threats.

 Threat Dragon is a threat modelling application which provides model diagramming and a rule engine to auto-generate threats/mitigations.
 The future of this project will be to focus will be on a powerful rule engine